 She specialises in trust disputes including advising trustees and beneficiaries on a wide range of contentious trust and estates issues.

-Erin completed her STEP Advanced Certificate in Trust Disputes in 2014 and is an associate member of STEP.
+Erin completed her STEP Advanced Certificate in Trust Disputes in 2014 and is an affiliate member of STEP.
 She is also a member of ConTrA (The Contentious Trusts Association) and regularly presents to trust service providers on the obligations of trustees.

 Legal 500 UK 2022 again ranked Erin as a ‘Rising Star’ in Dispute Resolution with testimonials describing her as being “extremely brilliant and creative” and stating ”it is a real pleasure working with her”.
 Other testimonials have praised her for her contentious trust expertise describing her as having a “remarkable eye for detail and… extremely hard working.
 Her trusts expertise is outstanding.
 A go-to private client and contentious trusts partner of the future”.
 She was also recognised by previous editions of Legal 500 for having “a great intellect” and for being “adept at taking in all angles for a practical solution”.